40net-cloud/fortinet-gcp-solutions/FortiGate/README.md

 </p>

 ### [Active-Active FGSP group](architectures/200-lb-active-active)
-Active-Active designs base on multiple appliances actively processing streams of data.
-In the public cloud this architecture differs from active-active on-prem deployments of physical FortiGates because of the cloud network limitations.
-Unlike on-prem, you cannot use FGCP protocol (unicast FGCP supports only 2 peers in active-passive configuration) and you're left with FGSP.
+Active-Active design uses multiple appliances actively processing streams of data.
+Load balancers are used in front of each interface group to dispatch the traffic and detect unhealthy instances.
+Flow asymmetry impairing threat inspection can be mitigated using source NAT or FGSP L3 UTM sync feature.
+Connections forwarded without inspection are handled using FGSP session sync feature.
+Note that crash of any of the group members will cause drops of some of the existing connections.

 ![](https://lucid.app/publicSegments/view/e9c7ba47-30ae-43aa-b32a-bba738bedf9d/image.png)